RafaelNH/Free-water-elimination-DTI/article/RNH_AR_EG_SSTJ_EP_MMC-2016.md

 for b-values of 200 and 400 $s.mm^{-2}$ and along 182 diffusion gradient directions for b-values of 1000, 2000 and 3000 $s.mm^{-2}$.
 In this study, only the data for b-values up to $2000 $s.mm^{-2}$
-are used to decrease the impact of non-Gaussian diffusion effects which are not taken into account by the free water elimination model [@Hoy2014-lk].
-In addition to the free water elimination model, we also process the data using the standard DTI tensor model for comparison purposes (this model is already implemented in Dipy).
+are used to decrease the impact of non-Gaussian diffusion effects which are not taken into account by the free water elimination model.
+We also processed the data with the standard DTI tensor model (as implemented in Dipy) in order to compare the results with the free water elimination model.

 # Results

 The results from the Monte Carlo simulations are shown in Figure @fig:simulations.
-Similarly to what is reported in the original article, FA values estimated using the free water elimination model match the tissue's ground truth values for free water volume fractions $f$ ranging around 0 to 0.7 (top panel of Figure @fig:simulations).
+As reported similarly in the original article, FA values estimated using the free water elimination model match the tissue's ground truth values for free water volume fractions $f$ ranging around 0 to 0.7 (top panel of Figure @fig:simulations).
 However, FA values seem to be overestimated for higher volume fractions.
 This bias is more prominent for lower FA values in which overestimations are visible from lower free water volume fractions.
 The lower panels of Figure @fig:simulations suggest that the free water elimination model produce accurate free water volume fraction for the full range of volume fraction ground truth values.
-All the features observed here are consistent with Fig.5 of the original article.
+All the features observed here are consistent with Fig. 5 of the original article.

 ![Fractional Anisotropy (FA) and free water volume fraction ($f$) estimates obtained with the from the Monte Carlo simulations using the free water elimination fitting procedures.
-The top panel shows the FA median and intra-quartil range for the five different FA ground truth levels and plotted as function of the ground truth water volume fraction.
+The top panel shows the FA median and interquartile range for the five different FA ground truth levels and plotted as a function of the ground truth water volume fraction.
-The bottom panels show the estimated volume fraction $f$ median and intra-quartil range as function of its ground truth values
+The bottom panels show the estimated volume fraction $f$ median and interquartile range as a function of its ground truth values
 (right and left panels correspond to the higher and lower FA values, respectively).
-This figure reproduces Fig.7 of the original article](fwdti_simulations.png){#fig:simulations}
+This figure reproduces Fig. 7 of the original article.](fwdti_simulations.png){#fig:simulations}

 In vivo tensor statistics obtained from the free water elimination and standard DTI models are shown in Figure @fig:invivo.
-Complete processing of all these measure took less than 1 hour in an average Desktop and Laptop PC (~2GHz processor speed), while the reported processing time by Hoy et al. was around 20hours.
+Complete processing of all these measure took less than 1 hour in an average Desktop and Laptop PC (~2GHz processor speed), while the reported processing time by Hoy et al. was around 20 hours.
 The free water elimination model seems to produce higher values of FA in general and lower values of MD relative to the metrics obtained from the standard DTI model.
-These differences in FA and MD estimates are expected due to the suppression of the free water isotropic diffusion of $3.0 \times 10^{-3} mm^{2}.s^{-1}$.
-Unexpected high amplitudes of FA are however observed in the periventricular gray mater.
-As mentioned in the original article, this FA overestimation is related to the inflated values of FA in voxels with high $f$ values and can be mitigated by excluding voxels with high volume free water volume fraction estimates (see supplementary_notebook_3.ipynb).
+These differences in FA and MD estimates are expected due to the suppression of the isotropic diffusion of free water.
+Similarly to what was reported in the original article, high amplitudes of FA are observed in the periventricular gray mater which might be related to inflated values in voxels with high $f$ values.
+These can be mitigated by excluding voxels with high free water volume fraction estimates (see supplementary_notebook_3.ipynb), similarly to that is suggested by Hoy and collegueas [@Hoy2014-lk].

 ![In vivo diffusion measures obtained from the free water DTI and standard DTI.
 The values of FA for the free water DTI model, the standard DTI model and their difference are shown in the top panels (A-C), while respective MD values are shown in the bottom panels (D-F).
-In addition the free water volume fraction estimated from the free water DTI model is shown in panel G](In_vivo_free_water_DTI_and_standard_DTI_measures.png){#fig:invivo}
+In addition the free water volume fraction estimated from the free water DTI model is shown in panel G.](In_vivo_free_water_DTI_and_standard_DTI_measures.png){#fig:invivo}

 # Conclusion

-Despite the changes done to improve the algorithms speed performance, the implemented procedures to solve the free water elimination DTI model have comparable performance in terms of accuracy to the original methods described by Hoy and colleagues [@Hoy2014-lk].
+Despite the changes done to reduce the algorithm's execution time, the implemented procedures to solve the free water elimination DTI model have comparable performance in terms of accuracy to the original methods described by Hoy and colleagues [@Hoy2014-lk].
 Based on similar Monte Carlo simulations with the same SNR used in the original article, our results confirmed that the free water elimination DTI model is able to remove confounding effects of fast diffusion for typical FA values of brain white matter.
-Similarly to what was reported by Hoy and Colleagues, the proposed procedures seem to generate biased values of FA for free water volume fractions near one.
-Nevertheless, our results confirm that these problematic cases correspond to regions that are not of interest in neuroimaging analysis (voxels associated with cerebral ventricles) and might be removed by excluding voxels with measured volume fractions above a reasonable threshold such as 0.7.
+Similarly to what was reported by Hoy and colleagues, the proposed procedures seem to generate biased values of FA for free water volume fractions near 1.
+Nevertheless, our results confirm that these problematic cases correspond to regions that are not typically of interest in neuroimaging analysis (voxels associated with cerebral ventricles) and might be removed by excluding voxels with measured volume fractions above a reasonable threshold such as 0.7.